-- (1) This section applies to instances in which an agency and an IPA enter into a professional services contract for a special audit, performance audit or attestation engagement relating to financial fraud, waste or abuse, but the agency has not been designated by the state auditor for the audit or engagement pursuant to Subsection B of Section 2.2.2.15 NMAC. - (2) An agency or an IPA shall not enter into a professional services contract for a special audit, performance audit or attestation engagement regarding the financial affairs and transactions of an agency and relating to financial fraud, waste or abuse in government without the prior written approval of the state auditor.
-The proposed professional services contract must be submitted to the state auditor for review and approval after it has been signed by the agency and the IPA.
-The contract must include the contract fee, start and completion date, and the specific scope of services to be performed by the IPA. - (3) A report of a special audit, performance audit or attestation engagement made pursuant to a contract approved under this section is subject to review by the state auditor.
 Upon completion of the report, the IPA shall deliver the organized and bound report to the state auditor with a copy of the signed management representation letter.

-An electronic copy of the signed and dated engagement letter should also be submitted at this time if it was not previously submitted. - (4) The IPA is required to respond to all review comments as directed by the office.
+- (4) The IPA is required to respond to all review comments as directed by the office.
 After its review of the report, the office will authorize the IPA to print and submit the final report.
-The required number of hardcopies specified in the contract and an electronic version of the report, in PDF format, must be delivered to the state auditor within the time specified by the office pursuant to the authorization to print and submit the final report.
+The required number of hardcopies specified in the contract and an electronic version of the report, in PDF format described at Paragraph (3) of Subsection C of 2.2.2.9 NMAC, must be delivered to the state auditor within the time specified by the office pursuant to the authorization to print and submit the final report.
 The office will not release the report until the electronic version of the report is received by the office. - (5) The IPA shall deliver to the agency the number of copies of the report indicated in the contract only after the state auditor has officially released the audit report with a "release letter." - (6) Agency personnel and local public body personnel shall not release information to the public relating to the special audit, the performance audit or the attestation engagement until the report is released and has become a public record pursuant to Section 12-6-5 NMSA 1978. - (7) At all times during the engagement and after the report becomes a public record, the IPA shall follow applicable standards and 2.2.2 NMAC regarding the release of any information relating to the engagement.
-Applicable standards include but are not limited to the AICPA Code of Ethics Rule 301 and related interpretations and guidance, and GAGAS 5.18 to 5.20 and GAGAS 5.39 to 5.42.
+Applicable standards include but are not limited to the AICPA Code of Ethics Rule 301 and related interpretations and guidance, and GAGAS 4.30 to 4.32 and GAGAS 4.40 to 4.44.

-[2.2.2.15 NMAC - Rp, 2.2.2.15 NMAC, 2-15-12]
+[2.2.2.15 NMAC - Rp, 2.2.2.15 NMAC, 2-28-13]